bhemen/penn_website/people.md

 ---
 title: People
-layout: page
+layout: rightpic
+image: brett_2022.jpg
+imageheight: 200
+imagewidth: 200
+imagealt: brett
+imagetitle: brett
 ---

 ## Brett Hemenway Falk

+Dr. Falk is a research professor in the department computer and information sciences at the University of Pennsylvania.
-Brett is a research assistant professor and directory of the Crypto and Society Lab.
+He is the director of the Crypto and Society Lab, which focuses on 1) privacy and security in digital environments, 2) facilitating transparency and trust.
+He has published extensively in the field of cryptography, coding theory and network analysis.
+Dr. Falk also teaches a highly popular [course on Blockchain technology](mcit582.html) for Penn's Master's in Computing and Information Technology program.
+He received his Sc.B. in mathematics from Brown University, and his Ph.D. in mathematics from UCLA.

 ## Current Students